GLOBAL MARKETS-Wall St extends gains on slowing but strong US labor market

 World FX rates YTD http://tmsnrt.rs/2egbfVh

 (Reporting by Lawrence Delevingne in Boston and Amanda Cooper and Elizabeth Howcroft in London.
-Additional reporting by Ankur Banerjee and Sruthi Shankar; Editing by Sharon Singleton and Nick Macfie)
+Additional reporting by Ankur Banerjee and Sruthi Shankar; Editing by Sharon Singleton )

 ((lawrence.delevingne@thomsonreuters.com))